 To be sure, keeping your mouth’s pH at a critical level is a continuing endeavor.
 For example, a tooth left in a simple distilled water solution will begin to demineralize because distilled water has no calcium or phosphate.
 However, even if the level of acidity in the water is increased, the tooth will not begin to demineralize if the levels of calcium and phosphate are also sufficiently increased.
 It’s about balance.

-Q: How can I heal my child's cavity?
-A:
+7. How can I heal my child’s cavity?

 If you’re a parent, you’ve likely wondered why kids are seemingly more susceptible to cavities than adults.